Hyperparameter Optimization in Machine Learning: Bayesian Optimization

+where $\delta(\lambda, \lambda')$ is the Dirac delta function, and the term $\sigma_{\varepsilon}^2\delta$ accounts for independent Gaussian observation noise.
+More specifically, the model derived in Eq.~\eqref{eq:bk:bo:fin_pred} corresponds to the posterior predictive distribution of the GP at a single query point $\lambda_*$, conditioned on the observed dataset $(X_k, Y_k)$.
+This marginal distribution over $\RSet$ is a univariate Gaussian and provides the mean and variance required for the evaluation of acquisition functions.

 \paragraph{Limitations of Gaussian processes.} Gaussian processes also come with a number of drawbacks that may limit their applicability to real-world scenarios.
-Most importantly, computing the posterior for $k$ datapoints costs $\mathcal{O}(k^3)$, as can be seen in \eqref{eq:bk:bo:fin_pred}.
+Most importantly, computing the posterior for $k$ data points costs $\mathcal{O}(k^3)$, due to the inversion of Eq.~\eqref{eq:bk:bo:fin_pred}.
 If we are able to sample $f$ a few thousand times or more, GP-based BO starts to become intractable.
 It is also difficult to design kernel functions for high-dimensional $\Lambda$, or if the search space contains many integer, categorical, or conditional hyperparameters.
 In such situations, BO with other surrogate models can perform better, as shown in a comparative study by \citet{eggensperger_towards_2013}.

-\citet{snoek_practical_2012} tackle the first problem, proposing an extension of the expected improvement that accounts for pending executions, and take on the scalability issues in \citet{snoek_scalable_2015} by replacing the GP with a Bayesian neural network. \citet{hutter_sequential_2011}, \citet{bergstra2011algorithms} and \citet{bergstra_making_2013} focus both on scalability and applicability to discrete and conditional search spaces by using random forests and tree Parzen estimators (see also Section~\ref{sec:mbm-tpe}).
+\citet{snoek_practical_2012} tackle the first problem, proposing an extension of the expected improvement that accounts for pending executions. \citet{snoek_scalable_2015} tackles scalability issues by replacing the GP with a Bayesian neural network. \citet{hutter_sequential_2011, bergstra2011algorithms, bergstra_making_2013, perrone2018scalable, jenatton2017bayesian} focus on scalability and applicability to discrete and conditional search spaces by using random forests and tree Parzen estimators, which we will discuss in Section~\ref{sec:mbm-tpe}).
 More recent advances in the field \citep{springenberg2016bayesian, wu2017bayesian, klein2017fast} focus on replacing GPs with more practical and scalable approaches, exploiting additional information besides function evaluations (thus \textquote{dropping} the black-box assumption for $f$).
 The additional information could be, for example, the performance of $\learningalgo$ on a small subsets of $D$ \citep{klein2017fast} or (possibly noisy) gradients \citep{wu2017bayesian}.
-Finally, \citet{falkner2018bohb} propose hybridizing BO with bandit-based methods (discussed in the next section) to improve performance in the first stage of HPO, when the surrogate model may still be rather unreliable.
+Finally, \citet{falkner2018bohb} propose hybridizing BO with bandit-based methods (discussed in the next chapter) to improve performance in the first stage of HPO, when the surrogate model may still be unreliable.

-\subsection{Acquisition functions}
+\subsection{Acquisition Functions}